-Dr Carolyn Plateau is a Lecturer in Psychology within the School of Sport, Exercise and Health Sciences.
+Dr Carolyn Plateau is a Senior Lecturer in Psychology within the School of Sport, Exercise and Health Sciences.
 She graduated from the University of Oxford with an MA in Experimental Psychology in 2009.
 She moved to Loughborough to complete an MRes in Psychology (2010) and has recently completed her PhD (2014).

 Carolyn teaches on the BSc Psychology undergraduate degree programme in the areas of research design and statistics, clinical psychology and eating behaviour.
 She also supervises undergraduate and postgraduate research projects.
 Carolyn is a keen runner, having previously competed at international level over 800m.